SSFS-Robotics/Team13813/README.md

 **************************************************************************************

 Version 2.61 (released on 16.12.19)
-  * Blocks Programming mode changes:
+  * Blocks Programming facing changes:
      - Fix to correct issue when an exception was thrown because an OpticalDistanceSensor object appears twice in the hardware map (the second time as a LightSensor).

 **************************************************************************************